Welcome to the New Forest Visitor Map from Merritt Cartographic, an interactive tourist and visitor map of the New Forest National Park.

 Zoom in to reveal more detail and click on features to display additional information.

 The main focus of this map is to provide information for visitors to the New Forest National Park in Hampshire, UK.
-As well as identifying a wide range of popular tourist and visitor attractions, this map locates the most popular locations to participate in a wealth of leisure activities, including, amongst many others, walking and cycling, fishing, dog walking, golf, kite-flying, photography and watching wildlife.
+As well as identifying a wide range of popular tourist and visitor attractions, this map highlights the most popular locations to participate in a wealth of leisure activities, including, amongst many others, walking and cycling, fishing, dog walking, golf, kite-flying, photography and watching wildlife.
+This interactive map shows the location of all the numbered route marker posts on the New Forest off-road cycle network.

 The New Forest is situated in southwest Hampshire between the cities of Southampton and Bournemouth.
 The forest was founded primarily as hunting ground by William the Conqueror more than 900 years ago.
 The New Forest contains some of the UK's rarest wildlife habitats and is the largest surviving area of ancient pasture woodland in western Europe.
 Despite the name, nearly half of the New Forest SSSI is comprised of heathland.
 The mosaic of woodland, heathland and lowland mires (of which there are nearly 100 in the forest) on the scale as seen here is unique to the New Forest within the UK.
 The New Forest region is bordered by a coastline which in itself contains many nationally important habitats, comprising primarily saltmarshes and mudflats.
 The New Forest was established as a National Park in 2005.